Skip to main content

 print(output.decode("utf-8"))

 And that’s it!
-You’ve successfully run your Notebook using Python scripts.
+You’ve successfully run your nTop notebook using a Python script.
 Are you still having issues?
 Contact the support team, and we’ll be happy to help!

 Download the Example file: